 - Canadian Outdoor Target Championships;

-- Canadian Field Championships;
+- · Canadian Field Championships;

-- Canadian Open;

-- optional novelty shooting event
+- Optional novelty shooting event

 The Fred Usher Memorial Cup provincial team championship will be scheduled during the Canadian Outdoor Target Championship as agreed between the Archery Canada Executive and the Organizing Committee.
-The event is commonly scheduled after one of either the 1440 Round or the 720 Round.
+The event is commonly scheduled the day before the 720 Round.

-A province may enter only 1 team and all team members must be Archery Canada members in good standing residing in that province or territory.
+A Province or Territory may enter only 1 team:

+- Team members must be Archery Canada members in good standing residing in that province or territory. - Individual teams may have members from different Provinces or Territories.